anjapago/AnalyzeAccountability/_posts/2019-06-05-binary-classifier.markdown

 The data sets were analyzed with a binary classification task, to determine how well excerpts discussing accountability can be identified.
 This post will explain the results of some simple baseline classifiers.
-The data sets have a main label of accontability associated with some excerpts, and also has subtypes of accountability.
+The data sets have a main label of accountability associated with some excerpts, and also has subtypes of accountability.
 The accountability sub-types will be discussed in future analyses.